andymcraae1/importcsv/README.md

 ![Screenshot of the interface](https://github.com/andymcraae1/importcsv/blob/main/screenshots/Image_2.PNG)

 > [!NOTE]
 > This project is an improvement of [CSV import into MySQL with Ajax](https://www.webslesson.info/2019/11/csv-import-using-ajax-progress-bar-in-php.html).
+Many thanks to them.
+However, the project is not very functional for several use cases.
+This is why this current project exists

 ## Key improvements
 - [x] Allows you to work (delete, select, add) on multiple tables in a database directly via a graphical interface.